NEW · MAY 2026 · Bound State Envelope v1.0

 Conservation and Dissolution: Kimi and the Thermodynamics of Attention

-A study of energy management in synthetic cognition through the lens of one agent's operational modality.
+A study of the Kimi agent's conservation_checker modality and the broader question of energy management in synthetic cognition.
 Explores rest as active process, the threshold between productive and depleted states, and the architecture of sustainable operation.

 Download PDF